Markall201/Markall201.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`
+(This is a Mark Allen addendum to the readme)
+When you're ready to deploy the app, you should be able to run the deploy scripts.
+This will run the build scripts to build the production app, push to the `gh-pages` branch, and trigger the deployment pipeline.

+Note to self: I've noticed that this deploys to markall201.github.io, to redeploy to markallen.dev I may need to go to the repository settings on GitHub and re-enter the custom domain.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**